Braves' Dansby Swanson: Relegated to part-time role

 Manager Brian Snitker said that Swanson will play a part-time role at shortstop for the Braves moving forward, David O'Brien of The Atlanta Journal-Constitution reports.

-Swanson is hitting just .220 on the season, and although he seemed to figure things out during the month of June, things have fallen apart as of late.
-He's struck out more times than he's collected hits in the past 30 games (23 strikeouts, 22 hits) and has just five extra-base hits in that span.
-Now that Sean Rodriguez and Danny Santana are back from the disabled list, Snitker will utilize his depth by spreading starts among those three and the hot-hitting Johan Camargo.
+Swanson is hitting just .220 on the season, and although he seemed to figure things out during the month of June, things have fallen apart lately.
+He has more strikeouts (23) than hits (22) in the past 30 games, including just five extra-base hits in that span.
+Now that Sean Rodriguez and Danny Santana are back from the disabled list, Snitker will utilize his depth by spreading starts among his many options, which also include the hot-hitting Johan Camargo.
 Snitker commented that he thinks it's better for Swanson to spend time in the big leagues rather than the minors, but a trip to Gwinnett certainly isn't out of the question if things continue to go south.

 More News